deodandem/1134/content/docs/Schedule/_index.md

 <p class="descript">

 <ul class="descript">
-<li> Prior to class, make a post in the #freeverse channel.
+<li> Prior to class, make a post in the <span class="slack">#freeverse</span> channel.
 Comment on how <span class="key">line</span> groupings and/or <span class="key">meter</span> function in some excerpt of A.R.
 Ammons's "Corsons Inlet" or Robert Hass's "Meditation at Lagunitas" relate to your more immediate reaction to the poem's expression.
 Post by Thursday @ 22:00.
 Earlier is better!
 <li> After class, start looking at the Sonnet reader and begin drafting your discussion board post, which is essentially a draft or proposal for Essay 1, "Line."
 </ul>
 </p>

-{{< details "Discussion Board" close >}}
+{{< details "Discussion Board" open >}}
 <p class="descript">
 Pick a poem to write about for Essay 1 (Links to an external site.).
 I suggest you choose any of the poems we've read so far, especially one you've written a comment on, or any sonnet* from the Sonnet Reader (117-sonnets.pdf).
 As with all future assignments, you're free to find something else on your own.</p>